 If the blower starts and runs fine, tighten the fuel cap onto the fuel tank and allow the leaf blower to continue to run.
 You will confirm a problem with the fuel tank vent if the blower starts to run sluggish and die with the cap on.

 Replace a clogged fuel tank vent.
 The fuel tank vent may be located in the fuel cap on some leaf blowers.
 It may also be a separate component on other blowers.

 If you don’t see a vent in the fuel cap, check to see if there is a separate vent attached to a fuel line coming out of the fuel tank.

 The carburetor mixes the correct proportion of air and fuel required for your leaf blower to start and continue to run.
 The passageways can become clogged and the small components can fail to function correctly which can be the reason the blower stops running.

 The engine must be kept cool so it doesn’t overheat.
-To help cool the engine, you must remove grass, dirt and debris that block the air intakes and cooling fins.
+To help cool the engine, you must remove grass, dirt, and debris that block the air intake and cooling fins.

 Clean the cylinder fins and reinstall the engine cover.
 Continue cleaning the blower to make sure cool air can circulate around the engine.